maniraj1234/AdvancedRegression/README.md

 ## Contents of this project
 - HousingPricePrediction py contains EDA and Regression models with Ridge & Lasso regularization techniques.
+- Advanced Regression Part II pdf file contains answers for subjective questions based on the analysis.

 ## Conclusions
 - Ridge regularization technique gave an overall R2 of 86.7 on train and 85.5 on test data with Alpha value 550.